Armin Đerlek

-Armin Đerlek (Армин Ђерлек; born 15 July 2000) is a Serbian footballer who plays for Turkish club Sivasspor.
+Armin Đerlek (Армин Ђерлек; born 15 July 2000) is a Serbian footballer who plays for Serbian SuperLiga club Novi Pazar.

 Club career

 Early years

-Born in Novi Pazar, Đerlek started playing football with local academy named "AS" at the age of 7.
+Born in Novi Pazar, Đerlek started playing football with a local academy named "AS" at the age of 7.
 Four years later, he moved to Pazar Juniors.
-In an interview made in 2017, he remembered on 28 January 2011, when grandfather took him to the first training.
+In an interview made in 2017, he remembered on 28 January 2011, when his grandfather took him to the first training.
 Playing for the club, he was affirmed as "the target man" in the academy since 2015 when he left the club as one of the top youth prospects in Serbia.
 He moved to OFK Beograd in summer 2015 at the age of 15, penning his first three-year professional contract with the club.
 He sued the club for unpaid wages and received a dispute over arbitration in March 2017, when he left OFK Beograd as a free agent.
 Later, same month, it was announced about his moving to Partizan.
 Previously, he had been marked as a pick of the greatest rival, Red Star Belgrade.

 Partizan

-On 28 April 2017, Đerlek signed a three-year contract with Partizan, when he was officially promoted by club's director of football, Ivica Iliev.
+On 28 April 2017, Đerlek signed a three-year contract with Partizan, when he was officially promoted by the club's director of football, Ivica Iliev.
 He passed summer pre-season with the first team, but failed to make any official appearances with the club for the rest of 2017.
-In February 2018, Đerlek joined the first squad under coach Miroslav Đukić, among a group of youth players who impressed during the winter-break, choosing to wear number 44 jersey.
+In February 2018, Đerlek joined the first squad under coach Miroslav Đukić, among a group of youth players who impressed during the winter-break, choosing to wear the number 44 jersey.
 He made his professional debut for Partizan in 23rd fixture match of the 2017–18 Serbian SuperLiga campaign, having played 67 minutes in 2–1 away victory over Mladost Lučani on 18 February 2018. Đerlek noted his first Eternal Derby on 14 April 2018, having played 57 minutes of the match. Đerlek was replaced by Zoran Tošić in second-half, while Partizan archived 2–1 defeat in the game. Đerlek won his first trophy with Partizan after 2–1 victory over Mladost Lučani in final match of the 2017–18 Serbian Cup on 23 May 2018.
-In summer 2018, after Gabriel Enache joined the club and took number 44 shirt, Đerlek converted his squad number to 8, which previously had worn by Vladimir Đilas. Đerlek played his first continental match for Partizan in 3–0 victory over Rudar Pljevlja on 19 July 2018.
+In summer 2018, after Gabriel Enache joined the club and took the number 44 shirt, Đerlek converted his squad number to 8, which previously had been worn by Vladimir Đilas. Đerlek played his first continental match for Partizan in 3–0 victory over Rudar Pljevlja on 19 July 2018.

 Sivasspor

 On 5 August 2019, Đerlek signed a five-year contract with Turkish Süper Lig club Sivasspor.
+After not making any appearances for Sivasspor in the 2022–23 season, Đerlek's contract was terminated by mutual consent on 31 August 2023.